Turning the tide on stress, pain and illness.

 Reiki - £40

-Derived from the Japanese words "Rei", meaning universal life, and "Ki", meaning energy, Reiki offers numerous benefits for your mind, body, and spirit.
+Derived from the Japanese words "Rei", meaning universal life, and "Ki", meaning energy.
 A hands-on approach balancing the body's energy and creating an inner sense of peace.

 Rebalance Facial - £45